 ONGOING INITIATIVE 2.
 ENHANCED NEIGHBORHOOD STREET PAVING PROGRAM

 Status: The FY 2023 paving project has been completed.
 The contractor agreed to hold prices and did three streets from the 2024 paving project: Stickney Hill Road, Millstone Drive, and Spillway Lane.
-Stickney Hill has been completed and GMI Asphalt is waiting for curb to be re-set on Millstone and Spillway, which is scheduled for early November.
-The contractor will then complete finish paving on those streets in mid to late November.
+All work was completed in late November.